Aiaid/2dns/README.md

 ```

 This will return `2001:0db8:85a3:0000:0000:8a2e:0370:7334` as an AAAA record (with '8' replacing the padding character '=').

+Note: Just like with IPv4, Base32 encoding for IPv6 is also case-insensitive.

 #### 5. Dual-Stack (IPv4 + IPv6)